sailfishos-sony-tama/main/flashing.md

 You will need **USB2** connection between the phone and PC.
 If your PC comes only with UBS3, get a hub with USB2 or flash on some other PC.

+You will need reasonably new `fastboot` - it has to support `--disable-verity --disable-verification` options.
+You could check that by running `fastboot --help`.

 For flashing, you will need software binaries (`SW_binaries_for_Xperia_Android_9.0_2.3.2_v9_tama.zip`).
 Get them from https://developer.sony.com/file/download/software-binaries-for-aosp-pie-android-9-0-kernel-4-9-tama .
 Unzip the file, it would contain `SW_binaries_for_Xperia_Android_9.0_2.3.2_v9_tama.img`, with sha256sum of image file equal to